2018 Land Rover Range Rover Sport SVR

 Brushed aluminum trim adds a premium touch to the cabin, though buyers can order real carbon fiber trim at an extra cost.

 The traditional analog instrument cluster has been replaced by a digital unit made up of a 12.3-inch thin-film transistor (TFT) screen that is fully configurable.
-The center stack features an eight-inch high-resolution color touch screen that groups the 'ute's entertainment, connectivity and navigation functions into a single easy-to-use bundle that includes Bluetooth connectivity and a voice command function.
+The center stack features a high-resolution color touch screen that groups the entertainment, connectivity and navigation functions into a single easy-to-use bundle that includes Bluetooth connectivity and a voice command function.
 The infotainment system can also be controlled by buttons and knobs.

 The SVR can be ordered with Jaguar - Land Rover's InControl Apps, a smartphone integration software designed to work seamlessly with both Apple and Android devices.
 Passengers can access the bulk of their phone's features on the touch screen and use additional purpose-designed apps to book a hotel room, get parking information, check traffic and make conference calls.